Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning

 \subsection{Technical lemmas}

 To begin with, we introduce some technical lemmas.

-The following lemma provides the eigenvalue of the row-stochastic matrix. \begin{lemma} Suppose $P\in\mathbb{R}^{n\times n}$ is a row-stochastic matrix and $\pi$ is its stationary distribution, then the eigenvalue of the matrix $P-\mathbf{1}^{\top}\pi$ can be given by:
+The following lemma provides the eigenvalue of the row-stochastic matrix. \begin{lemma} Suppose $P\in\mathbb{R}^{n\times n}$ is a row-stochastic matrix and $\pi$ is its stationary distribution, then the eigenvalues of the matrix $P-\mathbf{1}\pi$ can be given by:

 \end{lemma} \begin{proof} As $P$ is a row-stochastic matrix with stationary distribution $\pi$, then it holds that $P\mathbf{1}=\mathbf{1}$, $\pi P=\pi$, and $\pi\mathbf{1}=1$.
 Denote $\Pi=\mathbf{1}\pi$, then $(P-\Pi)\mathbf{1}=P\mathbf{1}-\mathbf{1}(\pi\mathbf{1})=\mathbf{1}-\mathbf{1}=0$.
 Thus $0$ is an eigenvalue of $P-\Pi$ with eigenvector $\mathbf{1}$.